Four of the Best Corn Mazes and Agri-Adventures in the Northeast.

 We've selected a few spots which offer exceptional agri-adventures making it easy to share the wonders of fall with your kids.
-Play flashlight tag or chase the kids through the corn stalks; ride on a wagon full of hay or bob for apples, make time for fun with your kids.
+Play flashlight tag amid corn stalks and ride on a wagon full of hay or bob for apples.

-Connecticut: Bethlehem, March Farm Pumpkins, Apples & Corn Mazes
+March Farm Pumpkins, Apples & Corn Mazes in Bethlehem, Connecticut

 Pick-your-own apples, pumpkin patch-pick in the field or browse the pumpkin patch for those already gathered from the field.
 Wait for it!

 During select nights in October the maze becomes haunted just for fun.
 Here’s the deal!

 No matter the season, the Pondside Animal Yard offers free educational animal encounters seven days a week.
 (160 Munger Lane, Bethlehem, CT 06751.
 (203) 266-7721 or www.marchfarm.com

 (mid-September to the end of October).
 Not far from NYC, colorful oaks and maples frame the pumpkin path and seven-acre con maze designed to delight all ages.
 For extra fun the maze experience includes a series of trivia questions scattered along the narrow zigzagging corn stalk alleyways.
 The amazing pumpkin patch includes more than 20 varieties of gourds, and great pumpkins just waiting for the chance to be some ones jack-o’-lantern.
 There are pony rides, hayrides, and sometimes evening bon fires.
 Bonus Points:

 Most weekends hear musicians playing bluegrass music.
 (40 Sugar Lane, Newtown, CT.
 (203) 426-5487 or www.castlehillfarm.net